jbe5115/CMPE670-Demo/README.md

 **Insert picture here**

 ## Verification Specifications
-* Basic testbench for mapper ==(Maybe FIFO/UART?
-No ARQ), maybe include self-checking using assertions==
+* Basic testbench for mapper *(Maybe FIFO/UART?
+No ARQ), maybe include self-checking using assertions*
-* Basic testbench for demapper ==(Maybe FIFO/UART?
-No ARQ), maybe include self-checking using assertions==
+* Basic testbench for demapper *(Maybe FIFO/UART?
+No ARQ), maybe include self-checking using assertions*
-* Testbench for mapper and demapper ==(Maybe FIFO/UART?), use ARQ, definitely include self-checking==
+* Testbench for mapper and demapper *(Maybe FIFO/UART?), use ARQ, definitely include self-checking*
-* ==Try to keep test data uinque but also readable.
+* *Try to keep test data uinque but also readable.
 For example, for every payload byte sent into the mapper, increase the value by 1.
-Ex: Send in 0x01, then 0x02, etc.
+Ex: Send in 0x01, then 0x02, etc.*
 * **Implemented in VHDL**

 ## Cases to be Tested